gravitational/teleport/.github/docs_pr_new_template.md

 <!-- Describe the new documentation added in this PR -->

 ## Checklist
-- [ ] The new docs pages was added to `config.json`.
+- [ ] I updated `config.json` with any new docs pages.
 - [ ] I added an entry in the relevant menu page.
-For example, if a PR adds a new guide related to accessing servers, an author could add a link to docs/pages/server-access/guides.mdx.
+For example, if a PR adds a new guide related to accessing servers, an author could add a link to `docs/pages/server-access/guides.mdx`.
 - [ ] This change matches the [docs style guide](https://goteleport.com/docs/contributing/documentation/style-guide/)
-- [ ] I viewed the changes on the sev server (`yarn dev`) to confirm they render without error
+- [ ] I viewed the changes on the dev server (`yarn dev`) to confirm they render without error
 - [ ] I updated relevant references with any new commands, flags, or configuration options introduced by the new docs page.
 - [ ] The terms used in this change correspond to those in [Teleport Core Concepts](https://goteleport.com/docs/core-concepts)
-- [ ] I successfully follow the instructions myself from the perspective of an engineer who is unfamiliar with the feature/behavior I'm documenting.
+- [ ] I successfully followed the instructions myself from the perspective of an engineer who is unfamiliar with the feature/behavior I'm documenting.
 - [ ] I spellchecked the changes
 - [ ] I referenced any issues this PR will close
 - [ ] I checked for existing PRs related to this change.